-inconsistencies with the application of the Student Complaint & Grievance Policy outlined in the school catalog.
-The request must be completed in writing and submitted to Concorde's Campus Support Center Student Affairs Department at: studentaffairs@concorde.edu.
+Further, students have the right to report any apparent inconsistencies with the application of the Student Complaint & Grievance Policy outlined in the school catalog.
+The request must be completed in writing and submitted to Concorde's Campus Support Center Student Affairs Department at:

+studentaffairs@concorde.edu.
 The request must include a summary of the student's grievance and any details and supporting documentation of the student's conversation with campus staff regarding the grievance, and it must describe how the campus' management of the grievance procedure was inconsistent with the school catalog.
-The Student Affairs Department will and supporting documentation of the student's conversation with campus staff regarding the grievance and it must describe how the campus' management of the grievance procedure was inconsistent with the school catalog.
 The Student Affairs Department will research the student's report as deemed appropriate, including requesting additional information from the student as needed, and render a final decision that is binding.
 The student will be notified in writing of the decision.